 The days are long but the years are short… oh my, how true is that!

 I don’t want to take for granted the time we have together during these precious years of babies and young children.
 Soon my kid’s days will be filled with friends, sports, camps, or other activities competing for their attention.

 I want to make the most of this time we have now.

 Creating a bucket list is a great way to be intentional with our time and will help us in planning for an intentional summer together.
 It will also help eliminate mom guilt.

 When we choose together the activities we want to do as a family, I don’t need to worry anymore about the things we aren’t doing.
 Those things just aren’t as important to us.

 There are so many fun activities we could add to fill up our summers but I don’t want to fill it up with so much that it leaves us feeling tired and stressed.
 I want to make sure we have plenty of time this summer to rest and be at home as well.

-Most importantly I just want to cherish these summer moments and enjoy this precious time as a family before the school year starts back up in August.
+Most importantly, I just want to cherish these summer moments and enjoy this precious time as a family before the school year starts back up again in August.

 So what’s on our summer bucket list?

 - Walk barefoot in the grass (because it’s the little things)